digital-asset/docs.daml.com/docs/2.7.0/docs/canton/usermanual/example_monitoring_setup.rst

 .. literalinclude:: ./monitoring/etc/pipeline.yml
    :caption: etc/pipeline.yml

-The configured pipeline reads GELF formatted input and outputs it to an Elasticsearch index prefixed with `logs-` and postfixed with the date.
+The configured pipeline reads GELF-formatted input, then outputs it to an Elasticsearch index prefixed with `logs-` and postfixed with the date.

 .. literalinclude:: ./monitoring/etc/logstash.conf
    :caption: etc/logstash.conf

-The default logstash settings are used with the http port bound to all host IP addresses.
+The default Logstash settings are used, with the HTTP port bound to all host IP addresses.

 .. literalinclude:: ./monitoring/etc/logstash.yml
    :caption: etc/logstash.yml